simplexidev/sdevlibs/README.md

 LibUISharp is almost up-to-par with libui and is now available on NuGet!

-Just add this line to you project file:
+Just add this line to you `csproj` project file:

 ```
 <PackageReference Include="LibUISharp" Version="0.4.0-build-*" />